brineryte/brineryte.github.io/about.markdown

 src="/assets/images/prof.jpg" style="display:block; margin:auto; width:30%; border-radius:50%;"/>

 <div style="text-align:center;">
-I am a husband, dad, software engineer, and "musician" writing about nothing in particular.
+I am a Christian, a husband, a dad, a software engineer, and sometimes, a "musician".
 I started this blog to give myself an outlet for my thoughts and ramblings since I don't really use social media.
-I enjoy spending time with my wonderful family, reading, and occassionally writing and recording music.
+I enjoy spending time with my wonderful family, reading, and occasionally writing and recording music.
 Below you'll find some samples of that.

 <br/>